Hertford, Luton and Dunstable Railway: Origins: Dunstable, but not Luton at first

 The London and Birmingham Railway opened its line in 1838, passing Leighton, later named Leighton Buzzard.
 Luton and Dunstable were important manufacturing towns, and in 1841 a scheme was put forward for a branch line from Leighton to Dunstable and Luton.
 George Stephenson planned a scheme for the line, but there was opposition from Luton interests to some of the public land that was to be taken, and the scheme failed.

 A shorter line simply reaching Dunstable from Leighton seemed to be less difficult, and as the scheme had the support of the London and Birmingham Railway, proposals were submitted to Parliament.
-The result that the Dunstable Railway Act was given the Royal Assent on 30 June 1845, with capital of £50,000.
+The result that the Dunstable and London and Birmingham Railway Act 1845 (8 & 9 Vict. c. xxxvii) was given royal assent on 30 June 1845, with capital of £50,000.

 In 1846 the London and Birmingham Railway amalgamated with others and formed the London and North Western Railway.